 The royal reservoir or baray of Srah Srang is also a nice spot for sunrise and sunset, although the reduced hours (5am to 5.30pm) mean you’ll miss the sun sinking during summer.
 The lawns around the moat are a popular picnic spot with the locals, especially on weekends, so even if you miss the actual sunset it’s still a nice place to linger in the very late afternoon.

 Keep in mind that the temple itself shuts at 5.30pm, so you’ll be watching the actual sunset from the edge of the moat.
-This is where Cambodians love to watch it too, generally on a picnic mat while sharing some food.
+This is where Cambodians love to watch it, too, generally on a picnic mat while sharing some cold beers and food.

 Eating and Drinking Guide to Angkor Wat and Angkor Archaeological Park

-I also discourage you from eating at the tourist restaurants where the food is overpriced and very mediocre.
+I also discourage you from eating at the tourist restaurants where the food is overpriced and mediocre.
 Some guides take tourists to these because they get free meals and/or commissions.

-If you’ve only just arrived in Cambodia and you’re stomach is still adjusting, or you’re only here for a few days and are worried about eating street food, you may want to take your own picnic lunch and snacks.
-You can buy bread and nibbles at Angkor Market on Sivutha Boulevard and fresh and dried fruit and nuts at Old Market (Psar Chas) in the colonial centre of Siem Reap.
-See our guide to Siem Reap markets and Price Check Siem Reap post for info on supermarkets.
+If you’ve only just arrived in Southeast Asia and your stomach is still adjusting, or you’re only here for a couple of days and are worried about getting sick and ruining the short time you have here, you may want to take your own picnic lunch and snacks.
+You can buy bread, charcuterie, cheese, and other nibbles at Angkor Market on Sivutha Boulevard and Highway 6 and Angkor Mini Mart on 7 Makara Road.

 There are shady spots to picnic by the moat overlooking Angkor Wat and Sras Srang.
 Just watch out for the cheeky monkeys at the southern end of the Angkor Wat moat where the locals like to go and drink beers and picnic in the afternoon.